 Use of Other Financial Aid – To facilitate good fiscal management of college resources, all achievement award recipients must first apply for financial aid from other available sources, i.e. PELL, ISSC, etc., or recipients must receive a Verification of No-need from the Financial Aid Office prior to their planned enrollment.

-Audition Requirements – One written recommendation from your high school music teacher, private lesson teacher, or school counselor is required.
-Also, an in-person audition before the BHC full-time music faculty is required.
+Audition Requirements – One written recommendation from your high school music teacher, private lesson teacher, or school counselor is required for new students.
+Also, an in-person audition before the BHC full-time music faculty is required of all recipients.
 In an audition you are expected to perform two contrasting selections totaling 4-6 minutes of duration.
 We may also ask you to sight read or perform scales, arpeggios, and other technical exercises at our discretion.
 An accompanist is not provided, so you are required to make those arrangements if needed.
 In rare instances and upon approval by the music faculty, a student may provide a CD or taped performance if he or she lives a great distance from the college.

 Renewal of Achievement Award Criteria – All recipients of a Music Achievement Award must continue to meet the requirements for renewal as stated below for each semester that the award is given.
 Generally, an award is renewable for up to three additional, continuous semesters including summers upon request.
 On rare occasions, an exception is made to extend an award beyond that timeframe.